 The IPZ is an initiative designed to grow and support technology companies in downtown Vancouver and East Vancouver/Camas by cultivating partnerships between private business, area education, economic development, workforce training and local governments.
 Learn more at www.ipzgetin.com

-For additional information about programs for technology employers, contact Cass Parker, Senior Employer Services Manager, at firstname.lastname@example.org or 360.567.1076.
+For additional information about programs for technology employers, contact Darcy Hoffman, Business Services Director, at email@example.com or 360.567.3172.

-- Technology Sector Report – Released in mid-2016, this report is a state of the technology workforce in the areas served by the CWWC.
+- Technology Sector Report – Released in mid-2018, this report is a state of the technology workforce in the areas served by WSW and its partners in the Columbia-Willamette Workforce Collaborative (CWWC).